zthurman/fizzpy/README.md

 =============

-The goal of developing this application is to provide an open source reference for students of science and mathematics to get a handle on object oriented programming and how it can be used to make studying mathematical models easier.
-The other plus is that it will provide a programming background for those science and mathematics students willing to dive in.
-In the age of computers this will only increase the value of the scientists skillset in the workplace as well as contribute to a sense of satisfaction.
+The goal of developing this application is to provide an open source reference for students of science and mathematics to get a handle on object oriented programming and how it can be used to make studying mathematical models easier and more interactive.